Project-YXKJ/SilverStarSCS.Docs/docs/function/puller.rst

 Puller
 ======

-**How it works**:
+**How automatic mode works?**:

 - During lifting, raising of puller when lifting the sewing foot.
 - During bartack, raising of puller when sewing the start/end bartack.
 - During backwards, raising of puller when reverse button pressed.
 - The puller is to be switched on via a button, if the puller is switched off, it is always up, if the button is pressed, the puller goes down.

-# Parameter List
+Parameter List
 ================

 A 64